Sexing a Duck by the Quality of its Quack

 the sound of its quack.

-At about 10 weeks of age, the voices
+At about 10 weeks of age, the voices of all domestic ducks

-of all domestic ducks (except Muscovy ducks) began to take
+(except Muscovy ducks) take

-on male and female characteristics.
+on easily distinguishable male and female characteristics.

 The voice of a female

-(hen) is a loud "Quack-Quack!"
+(hen) is a loud "Quack-Quack!" or

 The voice of a male (drake) is soft and whispery.